sojoudian/COMP3095_Fall2025/Week10/12-inventory-service.md

     }

     @Test
-    void insufficientStockTest() {
+    void shouldReturnTrueWhenExactStock() {
-        // Given: Product sku_123456 has quantity=10
+        // Given: SKU003 has quantity=300
-        String skuCode = "sku_123456";
+        String skuCode = "SKU003";
-        Integer quantity = 20;
+        Integer quantity = 300;

-        // When: Check if 20 units are available
+        // When: Check if 300 units are available
-        // Then: Should return false (not enough stock) RestAssured.given()
+        // Then: Should return true (300 >= 300)
+        RestAssured.given()
                 .queryParam("skuCode", skuCode)
                 .queryParam("quantity", quantity)